johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 ## Visual Design

-Following agreement on which approach to take, I designed high fidelity screen mockups with, two variations on the style of the new search field.
-I also designed a screen for each stage in the search journey of the new interface.
+Following agreement on which approach to take, I designed high fidelity screen mockups with two variations on the style of the new search field.
-The image below _[Figure 3]_ was the search component in its original state:

-_[Figure 3: Current search component]_
 In my first variation _[figure 4]_ below, I added a blue border and step tab around a new secondary search field called “tailor pick up point”.
 The purpose of this was to visually draw the users' eyes to the field to encourage them to complete it.